IanWold/CFWeaver/README.md

 * Authorize: Success = 200 | Failure = 401 ?
 I am not authorized to access the specific item
 ```

-StateFusion then generates the state-result table, as well as a Mermaid diagram showing the decision flow:
+CFWeaver then generates the state-result table, as well as a Mermaid diagram showing the decision flow:

 ```mermaid
 stateDiagram-v2